top of page

 Andrés Fígoli the Director of Fígoli Consulting

 Andrés Fígoli is the Director of Fígoli Consulting, where he provides legal and regulatory advice on all aspects of subsea cable work.
 His expertise includes contract drafting and negotiations under both civil and common law systems.
 Additionally, he has extensive experience as an international commercial dispute resolution lawyer.
-Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for almost 21 years in a major wholesale telecommunication company.
+Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for more than 20 years in a major wholesale telecommunication company.
 He also served as Director and Member of the Executive Committee of the International Cable Protection Committee (2015-2023).

 This report was first published in Submarine Telecoms Forum - 2023/2024 Industry Report - October 2023.

-253 views0 comments
+282 views0 comments

 bottom of page